 Students applying for a master's degree must hold a bachelor's degree or the equivalent as determined by the Office of International Services (the degree must contain at least the equivalent of 120 credit hours).
 Students applying for the master's degree also must hold an undergraduate degree in music.
 Students who do not hold an undergraduate degree in music may, in some cases, be offered admission to a diploma program, a certificate program, or as a visiting student.
-A student passing the Graduate Entrance Exams or completing the Graduate Review Courses (see https://intranet.music.indiana.edu/degrees/graduate-diploma/GEE.html for more information) can enter the master's program in a future semester.
-A new formal application must be filed at that time, but the audition and/or interview is not required.
+A student passing the Graduate Entrance Exams or completing the Graduate Review Courses can then apply for the master's program in a future semester.
+Both a new Indiana University Graduate School application and a new Jaobs School of Music Supplemental Application must be submitted at that time, but the audition and/or interview is not required.